scripting/appServer/worknotes.md

+#### 3/8/23; 12:13:06 PM by DW

+email addresses become unicase.

+we do this by converting the email address as it enters the system from the client.

+sendConfirmingEmail

+callWithScreenname

 #### 3/3/23; 10:49:28 AM by DW

 I want to be able to send a confirming email from Electric Drummer and have it return with the emailMemory record to a localhost address.